Roatan coral snake

-The Roatán coral snake (Micrurus ruatanus) also known as Coral de la Isle de Roatán or Coral Roatanense in Spanish is a critically endangered species of elapid snake, endemic to the island of Roatán off of the coast of Honduras.
-There are no recognized subspecies.
+The Roatán coral snake (Micrurus ruatanus), also known commonly as coral de la Isla de Roatán or coral roatanense in Spanish, and babaspul in the local dialect, is a critically endangered species of venomous snake in the family Elapidae.
+The species is endemic to the island of Roatán, one of the Bay Islands off the coast of Honduras.
+There are no subspecies that are recognized as being valid.